SusanMowers/Re_Cens_Doc/EN/ccri-prelim.md

 CCRI created harmonized geography for the selection and aggregation of Census microdata.
 Census Districts are smaller than provinces and territories, and Census Subdistricts and Indian Reserves are in turn breakdowns of Census Districts.

-The University of Toronto was responsible for [archiving some 91 reference maps]((http://mercator.geog.utoronto.ca/ccri/referencemaps.htm) of CCRI's geographies.
+The University of Toronto was responsible for archiving [91 reference maps](http://mercator.geog.utoronto.ca/ccri/referencemaps.htm) of CCRI's geographies.
 The maps are organized by census year and level of detail.
 Level of detail: the provincial and territorial reference maps show both Census Districts and Census Subdistricts (and where relevant, Indian Reserves), while the Canada reference maps only show Census Districts.
 Number of reference maps: where one reference map is insuffient to clearly show all geographies, then a Reference Map B (inset map) is provided with enlargements of areas not shown adequately in Reference Map A.

 ##### [Reference maps for Census Districts](http://mercator.geog.utoronto.ca/ccri/referencemaps.htm)